sushma801/React-Js/JS.md

 **What happens in this phase?**

-Memory Allocation: Variables, functions, and classes are scanned and allocated memory.
+(a). **Memory Allocation**: Variables, functions, and classes are scanned and allocated memory.
-Hoisting: Function declarations, var, let, const, and class declarations are "hoisted" to the top of their scope.
+(b). **Hoisting**: Function declarations, var, let, const, and class declarations are "hoisted" to the top of their scope.
-Scope Creation: The execution context (Global or Function) is created, and the Lexical Environment is set up.
+(c). **Scope Creation**: The execution context (Global or Function) is created, and the Lexical Environment is set up.

 2. **Execution Phase (Code Execution)**: